-One of the most important questions to address when starting a call center is staffing.
-It’s usually much easier to calculate a number of employees for an outbound facility since you get to decide how many calls to place.
+One of the most important questions to address when starting a small business call center is staffing.
+It’s usually much easier to calculate the number of employees for an outbound facility since you get to decide how many calls to place.
 Based on your business goals, you can calculate how many agents you need exactly.

 Here’s how we do it in Voiptime Cloud.

 This estimate of the number of operators for outgoing calls is hypothetical and it doesn’t take into account a dialing mode (but even if you acknowledge the dialing mode, the number of operators won’t change dramatically).

 Supposing, we need to manage 2000 calls daily and we expect to have 60% contact rate (to achieve this, 1200 calls must be successful).

 The average duration of one call is 2 min.
 As our previous experience shows, the actual talking time of one agent during the 6 hours working shift is 252 min (70%).

 Thus, to accomplish a goal of 1200 unique successful calls per day with an average 2 min call duration and 70% agent occupancy, you’ll need to have 10 agents on the shift.